 This highlights Avalon Airport’s expansion opportunities.
 As a major tourism destination within Australia, the G21 region requires convenient access via a fully functioning Avalon Airport for domestic and international travellers.
 They, in turn, will provide a valuable boost to regional tourism and the economy.

-Jetstar has committed to operate from Avalon Airport, with an agreement that will see passenger services expand over the next 10 years.
-As part of the agreement, over the next 18 months Jetstar will increase the number of flights from five to seven per day and fly to two new domestic destinations.
+Jetstar has committed to operate from Avalon Airport, with an agreement that will see passenger services expand over coming years.
+As part of the agreement, Jetstar currently operates seven services per day and fly to four destinations.
 This marks a strong partnership that will secure the future of Avalon Airport and its workers for the next decade.

 It will also lay the groundwork for future expansion that will cement Avalon Airport as Victoria’s second major passenger airport, including with future international carriers.

 Overseas carrier Air Asia X has annpunced its intention to fly twice-daily services to Kuala Lumpur from Avalon beginning 5 December 2018, meaning adequate Australian Border (Customs and Quarantine) facilities will need to be established.
 This will require federal support.

 Avalon Airport is also seeking government support to establish a rail link to the airport to cater for future growth in passenger numbers.